-The representative you name in your medical power of attorney has the power to advocate for your medical wishes and make healthcare decisions for you if you are unable to do so.
+The representative you name as your medical power of attorney has the power to advocate for your medical wishes and make healthcare decisions for you if you are unable to do so.

 Factors to Consider When Choosing a Representative

-Your representative can be anyone you trust who is at least 18 years of age: your next of kin, another family member or someone else.
-You cannot, however, appoint your primary care physician or any other healthcare practitioner involved in your care, unless they are related to you by blood, marriage or adoption.
+Your representative, also known as proxy or medical surrogate, can be anyone you trust who is at least 18 years of age (required in most states), your next of kin, another family member, a friend, or someone else.
+You cannot, however, appoint your primary care physician or any other healthcare practitioner involved in your care unless they are related to you by blood, marriage, or adoption.
 You can name an alternative representative to step in if your primary representative is unavailable.
 Once you’ve chosen someone, avoid potential conflict by letting others know your choice.

 In Selecting a Representative, Ask Yourself: